charlesbrandt/public/system/browsers.md

 #### The Great Suspender!

-Suspend Tabs after a certain period of inactivity
+Suspend Tabs after a certain period of inactivity.
 This is great!
 Saves so much memory and resources!
-Wish I could find something equivalent that works for Firefox...

 https://chrome.google.com/webstore/detail/the-great-suspender/klbibkeccnjlkjkiokjodocebajanakg/related